midtown-ai/glossary/glossary/f.md

  See also [F], [Data Point], [Dataset], [Explanatory Variable], [Feature Engineering], [Feature Extraction], [Feature Vector], [Naive Bayes]

+# Feature Distribution

+ See also [F], ...

+# Feature Distribution Transformation

+ Transformations:
+  * [Box Cox Transformation]
+  * [Log Transformation]

+ See also [F], ...

 # Feature Engineering

  Feature engineering is an iterative process that often requires experimentation and creating many models to find the input features that give the best model performance.
 You want features that are weakly correlated with each other, but that strongly correlated with the output.

+ Examples:
+  * Numeric features may need to be [rescaled][Feature Scaling]
+  * The values of [categorical features][Categorical Feature] may need to be [encoded][Encoding]
+  * Features may need to be parsed into multiple fields
+  * Techniques like [Principal Component Analysis (PCA)][Principal Component Analysis] may need to be applied to extract new features
+  * Features may need to [reshaped][Feature Distribution Transformation] to conform to statistical distribution, such as normal/Gaussian.

  Beware that the data-set needs to be at least 10 times the number of features.
 Example: for call routing in a call center
   * Use for feature the item that was last purchased
   * The date of the last purchase, or rather re-engineered the number of days since the last purchase
   * if the caller owns a kindle